titogarrido/Lab-Composer-Integrated/README.md

 ![](https://github.com/titogarrido/Lab-Composer-Integrated/raw/master/images/comp17.png)

-14. Back in your terminal, enter `docker ps -a` .
+14. Back in your remote linux terminal, enter `docker ps -a` .
 You can see there is now a new container running where Composer Playground has deployed code to the Hyperledger Fabric.

 15. ```bash
     linux1@blockchain:~/fabric-tools> docker ps -a